Janet Gaynor kneels on a kitchen floor, exhausted from cleaning – a still from Servants’ Entrance (1934).

 Yeah.
 It’s profound stuff.

 Seriously though.
-Along with Amour from last year, August Osage County and this, the sad realities of elderly life are really getting pushed hard at the Oscars.
+Amour from last year, August Osage County and this film highlight the sad realities of being old.
+Hard thematic push toward these ideas at the Oscars.

 I’m not sure why Nebraska’s up for Best Picture.
 It’s not nearly such an egregious error as August Osage or Gravity though.